miguelgimenezgimenez/django-elastic/README.md

 # BMAT ASSESSMENT

+The project is deployed at http://bmat.miguelgimenez.tech/

-**RUNNING THE PROJECT:**
+**RUNNING THE PROJECT (PRODUCTION MODE ,API IN AWS INSTANCE):**

-The project can be run in production mode, with an aws ec2 instance that contains the required containers to run the project( ELASTIC SEARCH , PYTHON AND POSTGRESQL).
+The project can be run in production mode, with an aws ec2 instance with docker that contains the required containers to run the project( ELASTIC SEARCH , PYTHON AND POSTGRESQL).

 to do so just run on the frontend: